Leftover Ham and Bean Soup

 Instructions

 - Add garlic, ham, ham bone, parsnip, bay leaves and the broth.
-If you don’t have a ham bone, just skip it.
-Bring to a boil and lower heat to medium.
-Let cook for about 30 minutes.
+If you don't have a ham bone, just skip it.

-- Add rinsed beans, cumin, thyme and season with salt and pepper.
+- Add the rinsed beans, cumin, thyme and season with salt and pepper.
 Continue cooking for another 30 minutes.

 Equipment